 As in virtually every remaining medieval painting of the subject, the unspeakably horrible Massacre of the Innocents (right) is not backed away from, and the Hardham rendering of it is actually a rather fine example.
 At the left, beyond a painted arch, a figure in a short whitish tunic holds up by one leg a very young child, despite the entreaties of a woman in a red robe who kneels at his feet.
 Further right, a similarly dressed man drags either a child or its distraught mother by the hair.

-The next scene in narrative order is the Flight into Egypt, and this will be here at the next update, early in 2012.
+The next scene in narrative order is the Flight into Egypt.
 Links to other Infancy scenes are in the table at the bottom of this page.

 You can see a 360° panoramic tour of the interior of the church here.

 Website for St Botolph’s, Hardham